dataset-ninja/doors/README.md

-# Doors: Dataset for Boulders Segmentation
+# DOORS: Dataset fOr bOuldeRs Segmentation

 Doors is a dataset for semantic segmentation and object detection tasks.